trinodb/trino/presto-docs/src/main/sphinx/admin/resource-groups.rst

   concurrency of 5.
 Queries are run in FIFO order.

 * For BI tools, each tool can run up to 10 concurrent queries, and each user can run up to 3.
-If the total demand exceeds the limit of 10, the user with the fewest running queries will get the next concurrency slot.
+If the total demand exceeds the limit of 10, the user with the fewest running queries gets the next concurrency slot.
 This policy results in fairness when under contention.

 * All remaining queries are placed into a per-user group under ``global.adhoc.other`` that behaves similarly.